JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_inspections_and_intentions.md

 If none of that is required and the analysis only needs to run in the active editor, [Annotator](syntax_highlighting_and_error_highlighting.md#annotator) provides better performance (because it supports incremental analysis) and more flexibility for highlighting errors.

-> See the [guidelines](inspections.md) on naming, writing description, and message texts for inspections.

 **Examples:**
 - [Code Inspections Tutorial](code_inspections.md)
 - A [simple inspection](%gh-ic%/plugins/properties/properties-psi-impl/src/com/intellij/lang/properties/codeInspection/TrailingSpacesInPropertyInspection.java) for the [Properties language plugin](%gh-ic%/plugins/properties)